Proverbs 13:6-14,22 - Compare All Versions

 A good life gets passed on to the grandchildren; ill-gotten wealth ends up with good people.

-Righteousness guards the one whose way is blameless, But wickedness subverts the sinner.
-There is one who pretends to be rich, but has nothing; Another pretends to be poor, but has great wealth.
-The ransom of a man’s life is his wealth, But the poor hears no rebuke.
+Righteousness guards the one whose way is blameless, But wickedness brings the sinner to ruin.
+There is one who pretends to be rich but has nothing; Another pretends to be poor, but has great wealth.
+The ransom of a person’s life is his wealth, But the poor hears no rebuke.
 The light of the righteous rejoices, But the lamp of the wicked goes out.
-Through insolence comes nothing but strife, But wisdom is with those who receive counsel.
-Wealth obtained by fraud dwindles, But the one who gathers by labor increases it.
+Through overconfidence comes nothing but strife, But wisdom is with those who receive counsel.
+Wealth obtained from nothing dwindles, But one who gathers by labor increases it.
 Hope deferred makes the heart sick, But desire fulfilled is a tree of life.
-The one who despises the word will be in debt to it, But the one who fears the commandment will be rewarded.
+One who despises the word will do badly, But one who fears the commandment will be rewarded.
 The teaching of the wise is a fountain of life, To turn aside from the snares of death.

-A good man leaves an inheritance to his children’s children, And the wealth of the sinner is stored up for the righteous.
+A good person leaves an inheritance to his grandchildren, And the wealth of a sinner is stored up for the righteous.

 Righteousness (being in right standing with God) guards the one whose way is blameless, But wickedness undermines and overthrows the sinner.
 There is one who pretends to be rich, yet has nothing at all; Another pretends to be poor, yet has great wealth.
 [Prov 12:9; Luke 12:20, 21] The ransom for a man’s life is his wealth, But the poor man does not even have to listen to a rebuke or threats [from the envious].
 The light of the righteous [within him—grows brighter and] rejoices, But the lamp of the wicked [is a temporary light and] goes out.
 Through pride and presumption come nothing but strife, But [skillful and godly] wisdom is with those who welcome [well-advised] counsel.
 Wealth obtained by fraud dwindles, But he who gathers gradually by [honest] labor will increase [his riches].
 Hope deferred makes the heart sick, But when desire is fulfilled, it is a tree of life.
 Whoever despises the word and counsel [of God] brings destruction upon himself, But he who [reverently] fears and respects the commandment [of God] will be rewarded.
 The teaching of the wise is a fountain and source of life, So that one may avoid the snares of death.